laurelherting/lmh-headspace/AWS/examTips.md

 ### AWS CloudFormation
-Service that helps model and set up AWS recources -spend less time managing these resources, more time on Apps that run in AWS.
+Service that helps model and set up AWS recources
+  * spend less time managing these resources, more time on Apps that run in AWS.
--Create template that describes all AWS recources you want (ex.
+  * Create template that describes all AWS recources you want (ex.
 EC2, Amazon RDS DB instances), and AWS CloudFormation takes care of provisioning & configuring resources for you.
--Don't need to individually create & configure AWS resources & figure out what's dependent on what;
+  * Don't need to individually create & configure AWS resources & figure out what's dependent on what;
-AWS CloudFormation handles all of that.
+    * AWS CloudFormation handles all of that.

 ### Elastic Beanstalk and CloudFormation
--Both are free, but the resources they provision (ex.
+Both are free, but the resources they provision (ex.
 EC2 instances) are not free.
--Difference between the two:
+* Difference between the two:
 1. Elastic Beanstalk is limited in what it can provision and is not programmable.
 2. CloudFormation can provision almost any AWS service & is completely